Update: In this video, I refer to Success Academy. For a list of current courses and training, go here: https://eventplanningblueprint.com/courses

-If this is you, if you’re working a day job, working the Monday – Friday 9-5 grind, but you want to start your event business or maybe you’ve started but it’s just not going the way you want it to go, this is for you.
+If this is you and you’re working a day job, but you want to start your event business or maybe you’ve started but it’s just not going the way you want it to go, this video is for you.

 We’re going to be talking about how to get your event business started if you’re working a day job, so any comments or questions you have – pop them into the comment section below and we’d be happy to answer them.

 I do know what it’s like because I got started the same way.
 I worked a day job as I was getting my business started and sometimes it felt completely overwhelming and some days I was like, “how am I going to keep my shit together”.

 I do know what that’s like.
 I know what it’s like to try and fit everything in.
 You’ve got your day job, you’ve got family obligations, you’ve got to buy groceries – you know it’s sometimes those mundane things in our lives that take up so much time, but they have to get done.
 And you want to have a social life as well, to spend time with friends and family is really important.